 Members of the original Board of Directors were from the Norwich Public Schools, Backus Hospital, United Community and Family Services, the University of Connecticut, Lawrence and Memorial Hospital and local churches.
 Madonna Place has continued to partner and maintain close relationships with these organizations over the years.

-- 2020, Madonna Place has remained open as an essential human service agency, providing food, clothing, diapers, formula, PPE and other basic and emergency needs resources, as well as remote telephone and web-based case management, fatherhood programming and home visiting.
+Madonna Place remained open as an essential human service agency, providing food, clothing, diapers, formula, PPE and other basic and emergency needs resources, as well as remote telephone and web-based case management, fatherhood programming and home visiting during COVID-19.
 We also provided curb-side no-contact agency pick-up and home delivery for resources for those with transportation issues.
-The COVID-19 crisis has created a high demand for our services in the community and the staff of the agency has remained working to meet those needs without disruption to service to any client.
+The COVID-19 crisis created a high demand for our services in the community and the staff of the agency remained working to meet those needs without disruption to service to any client.